-I’m the full-time digital producer for the Philharmonia Orchestra in London, UK, working on a variety of films and multimedia projects.
-The core of my work encompasses the full range of film production from planning and specialist research to scripting, directing, camera operating, interviewing, editing and dissemination.
-Under my management, the Philharmonia’s popular YouTube channel now adds about 1,500 subscribers each month.
+I’m a full-time video producer for the Philharmonia Orchestra in London, UK.
+My work encompasses the full range of film production from planning and specialist research to scripting, directing both on location and in the studio, camera operating, interviewing, editing and dissemination.
+Under my management, the Philharmonia’s popular YouTube channel now adds over 1800 subscribers each month.

-I have extensive experience managing and developing video and web-based projects, often in partnership with other institutions in the UK and internationally.
+I have nearly a decade of experience managing and developing video and web-based projects, often in partnership with other institutions in the UK and internationally.
 In 2016 I produced an award-winning interactive web documentary Stravinsky’s Journeys, an unfolding timeline of the composer Igor Stravinsky’s life complete with film, photography, anecdotes and maps.
 The site won Bronze the 2017 Lovie Awards.
 [See more at philharmonia.co.uk/stravinsky]

 I earned my Bachelor’s Degree in Music at Smith College (Massachusetts, USA), and I’ve lived in London since 2005.
 Growing up I studied violin and the viola da gamba, played in youth orchestras, and trained in dance and musical theater from an early age.
 In high school I directed a documentary on my class.

 I enjoy public speaking and have presented on the Philharmonia’s digital work at international conferences.
 I’ve spoken at Raindance Film Festival, the Association of British Orchestras and ClassiqueFirst! conferences, and presented at MultiOrchestra International Conference 2015 in Rio de Janeiro.
 I was also on the jury for VR films in 2017 for the Raindance Film Festival, London.

 Top Score, Classical MPR (USA), hosted by Emily Reese, July 2014